neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 * Package substitution from a different stream

 ## Stream limits
-Every package is protected independently by derived keys from the data stream key and package key context.
-PackageProtector uses int64 for package numbers.
-Given the max 9223372036854775807 *package number* value and the default 64KiB *package size* we can expect:
+Every package is protected independently by the keys derived from the data stream key and package key context.
+PackageProtector uses *int64* for package numbers.
+Given the max 9223372036854775807 *package number* value and the default 64 KiB *package size* we can expect to protect:
-* *64KiB - 49 bytes* of content per package
+* *64 KiB - 49 bytes* of content per package
-*
+* *~511 ZiB* of content per stream key and associated data combination